lironyo/quakewatch/README.md

 **⎈ Helm Update** → Triggered after successful build:
 1. Reads version from `.bumpversion.cfg`
 2. Updates `values-prod.yaml` in separate helm chart repository
-3. Commits and pushes to helm repo
+3. Commits and pushes to helm repo that push the helm to dockerhub with the new tag

 ### 🔗 Version Synchronization